-EXHIBIT BMEMORANDUM
+EXHIBIT CMEMORANDUM

-DATE: то: Officer CC: , UCLEA Representative FROM: SUBJECT: Internal Affairs Investigation number: Internal Affairs Interview Agreement.
-T ndum is written in accordance with Article 8 of the UCLEA Collective Bargaining his memorandum is intended to inform you and the UCLEA that a formal Internal Affairs s commencing.
-This is also to inform you that you are the subject of this investigation. tive Bargaining Agreement, and based on the information available at this time, you are this investigation involves or is related to the following allegations, policies, procedures Policies, Proc edures and/or Laws Involved: e's Policy and Procedure Manual, Code of Conduct and Professional Ethics Standards, y 2000, sections: im 2.
-Ca wc 3.
-Ca nnon Two, subsection 2.2: Peace Officers shall truthfully, completely and partially report, testify, and present evidence in all matters of an official nature. nnon Four, subsection 4.8: Peace Officers shall not engage in any activity which ould create a conflict of interest or would be in violation of any law. nnon Four, subsection 4.9: Peace Officers shall at all times conduct themselves a professional manner so as not to discredit their profession or the Department.
-Sheriff Vehicl e.
-S's Policy and Procedure Manual, General Order, Accident Involving Department Nature of Inv estigation and Specific Allegations: tion relates to an incident you were involved in on or about, between ately The alleged violations stem from your conduct during and after this [Specific alleg ations]
+DATE: TO: Officer CC: , UCLEA Representative FROM: SUBJECT: Internal Affairs Investigation number: Internal Affairs Interview This memoran dum is written in accordance with Article 8 of the UCLEA Collective Bargaining Agreement. dum is intended to inform you and the UCLEA that a formal Internal Affairs Investigation is This is also to inform you that you are the subject of this investigation.
+Per the Collect that this invest ive Bargaining Agreement, and based on the information available at this time, you are informed igation involves or is related to the following allegations, policies, procedures and laws: Policies, Proce edures and/or Laws Involved: es Policy and Procedure Manual, Code of Conduct and Professional Ethics Standards, January Sections: 2.
+Ca cre 3.
+Ca nnon Two, subsection 2.2: Peace Officers shall truthfully, completely and impartially bort, testify, and present evidence in all matters of an official nature. nnon Four, subsection 4.8: Peace Officers shall not engage in any activity which would rate a conflict of interest or would be in violation of any law. nnon Four, subsection 4.9: Peace Officers shall at all times conduct themselves in a offessional manner so as not to discredit their profession or the Department.
+SheriffOregon Es Policy and Procedure Manual, General Order, Accident Involving Department Vehicle.
+In Revised Statute 811.700, Failure to Perform the Duties of a Driver When Property is Damaged.
+Nature of Inv estigation and Specific Allegations: This investigate approximately tion relates to an accident you were involved in on or about, between and The alleged violations stem from your conduct during and after this incident. with a female i under investigation is that you were engaged in a meeting for your personal social purposes in a public parking lot while on duty.
+This meeting occurred at the Movies on TV theater parking hen patrons and theater employees were present. the Sheriff's C sue under investigation is that during the course of this meeting, there was a collision between office vehicle that you were driving and the vehicle of the female that you were meeting.
+This ted in damage to the County vehicle.
+It is alleged that you failed to exchange vehicle information with the other involved person as required by Oregon Revised Statute 811.700.
+It is also alleged that you failed